dibalokechanda/dibalokechanda.github.io/_posts/2023-08-20-Notations-1-blog.md

 | Probability Density Function (PDF)          | $p_{X}(x)$    |

 The notation $p(x)$  is used as a general placeholder for probability distributions.
-If a statement is true for both discrete random variables and continuous random variables to keep it general, I will use $p(x)$ and I hope readers will be to distinguish based on the context.
+If a statement is true for both discrete random variables and continuous random variables to keep it general, I will use $p(x)$ and I hope readers will be able to distinguish based on the context.
 For example, if I use a summation symbol $\sum$ with $p(x)$, readers can assume that statement or equation can be generalized to an integration symbol $\int$ for continuous random variables.

 # Other Notations